steviemilitello/tavern-brawl/README.md

 ![a picture of a person holding a sword](images/gameproject2.png)

+### HOW TO PLAY

+- Click Begin to start the game.
+- Click the buttons and make your choices!
+- Can you win the fight and walk away unscathed?

+*See QUESTS.md for a list of branching paths

 ### USER STORY

 - As a user they want to able to click a box and make a choice